learner-pg/hello-world/README.md

 # hello-world
 JFL

 Hey Pawan here!
-I am learning java with a goal to become a java developer.
+I am learning java with the goal that i could become a java developer.